jonathantompson/matlabnoise/README.md

 python test_python.py
 ```

 (note you will need matplotlib and numpy in order to run the test results.)
+For python 3.x obviously run the ``compile_python3_unix.sh`` script instead.